cuppa-jasmine/cuppa-jasmine.github.io/about.markdown

 ---
 layout: page
-title: ""
+title: "?"
 permalink: /about/
 ---

-Hammering on my keyboard with a steaming cup of tea in hand ~
+Hammering away on my keyboard, cup of tea at hand ~ all opinions are my own, and don't reflect those of my employers or anyone else

+Instagram: @cuppa_jasmine